ShittyKopper/lemmod/DOCUMENTATION.md

           body:
               # regex: can be used to match regexes
               regex:
-                  match: JS "flavored" regular expression here
+                  match: RE2 "flavored" regular expression here

-                  save_groups: # Named groups only.
-Allows for usage in actions later on
+                  # Named groups only!
+                  save_groups:
+                      # Will expose group to actions as variable {{group}}
                       - group

           # Type: boolean. true or false